purnatag/purnatag.github.io/other interests.md

 title: Whimsy
 ---

+>What do dogs do on their day off?; Can't lie around – that's their job!

+?
+George Carlin

 I have recently started blogging, and I wrote my first technical article (aimed more towards entertainment than elightenment) on Quantum Supremacy [here](https://medium.com/@purnatag/quantum-supremacy-for-noobs-like-me-afaf9a43d5e7).

 In general, I have too many hobbies, none of which I am particularly great at.
 I find this a wonderful occurence that prevents me from being biased towards any one thing :P